krobelus/rate-experiments/thesis.md

 checker can be computationally expensive.
 We implemented a competitive checker that honors unit deletions and provide experimental results suggesting that, on average, checking costs are the same as when not doing unit deletions.
-As it is also expensive to determine the (in-)correctness of a proof we present the SICK format which describes small and efficiently checkable certificates of the incorrectness of a DRAT proof.
+As it is also expensive to determine the (in-)correctness of a proof, we present the SICK format which describes small and efficiently checkable certificates of the incorrectness of a DRAT proof.
 This increases trust in incorrectness results and can be useful when debugging solvers and checkers.